frzkazmi/command-line-games/README.md

-tict.py is single player game of tictactoe vs computer tictac.py is a two player game for tictactoe
+tict.py is single player game of tictactoe vs computer while tictac.py is a two player game for tictactoe